 Interesting Things to Know about Colorado

-Colorado is full of rich history and interesting facts.
+Colorado is full of rich history (affiliate link) and interesting facts.
 From being founded in 1876, one hundred years after America was founded, to being the eighth most extensive in terms of land mass, here are some of our favorite things to know about the Centennial State.

 1. Colorado Is Home To Some Unique Towns